-However, if mice have already moved in your home, don’t waste your time with trying different odors hoping that a specific smell will get them leaving the apartment.
+However, if mice have already moved into your home, don’t waste your time trying different odors hoping that a specific smell will get them to leave the apartment.
 It won’t.
 Strong smells only work as prevention.

 - Identify the possible entry points into the apartment and place the cotton balls soaked with peppermint oil in those areas to prevent mice from entering your home.
-Don’t forget to replace the cotton balls to fresh ones every 2 or 3 weeks.
+Don’t forget to replace the cotton balls with fresh ones every 2 or 3 weeks.

-If you don’t want to use cotton balls you can make a mix of water and peppermint oil (1 part peppermint oil to 20 part water) and spray it all over the area where mice can enter.
+If you don’t want to use cotton balls you can make a mix of water and peppermint oil (1 part peppermint oil to 20 parts water) and spray it all over the area where mice can enter.

 Let’s see again, in a nutshell, what works.

 - First, make sure there’s a mouse in your apartment (if you haven’t already seen it): search for signs and traces.
-You won’t get any results by haunting for a mouse ghost and you just get frustrated.
+You won’t get any results by haunting a mouse ghost and you just get frustrated.

 - To catch mice alive use a humane mouse trap.
 You can purchase one or you can simply make your own one (check the video above).
 Another great (and budget) way is to use a plastic bowl with some peanut oil.